Links

 11. Research on APS

 There’s a growing body of research on APS, especially in the last few years.
 This includes academic algorithms and systems, commercially developed systems, as well as open source-designed systems.
+And all these systems have randomized control trials!

 One easy way to get an overview of the APS studies at a high level is to look at a “meta-analysis” of the APS studies.
 A meta- analysis is a review of data from a number of independent studies of the same subject, in order to determine the overall trend.
 One recent meta-analysis done in 2017 (Tsapas et. al, BMJ) , for example, reviewed 40 studies that involved more than a thousand participants.
 35 of the studies were for single- hormone APS; 9 studies looked at a dual-hormone system.
 The conclusion of the meta-analysis was that time in normal glucose range increased significantly with APS use, both overnight as well as overall.
 It also reduced time spent low, and usually also decreased time spent high.
 The study also noted some limitations of current APS research: most individual trials involved small sample sizes and short follow-up duration.